 - Small bowls of wasabi and pickled ginger are great for those who enjoy the traditional sushi accompaniments.

 To make this vegan sushi bake gluten-free, Tamari is a great gluten-free alternative to traditional soy sauce, but always check labels on everything.
-You can also use coconut aminos or liquid aminos, but the taste will be altered.
+You can also use coconut aminos or liquid aminos, but the taste will be slightly altered.

 Instead of marinated tofu, use jackfruit or spicy tempeh, as suggested above in the variations section of the post.